rust-lang/book/2018-edition/src/ch10-01-syntax.md

 can be ordered.
 To enable comparisons, the standard library has the `std::cmp::PartialOrd` trait that you can implement on types (see Appendix C for more on this trait).
-You’ll learn how to specify that a generic type has a particular trait in the “Trait Bounds” section, but let’s first explore other ways of using generic type parameters.
+You’ll learn how to specify that a generic type has a particular trait in the [“Trait Bounds”] [trait-bounds] section, but let’s first explore other ways of using generic type parameters.

 ### In Struct Definitions